davidaknowles/tealeaf/README.md

 --salmon_ref            The reference used for salmon index, The salmon reference,  maybe spliceu or splicei

---ref_dir               leafcutterITI reference directory, which should contain the matrices for isoform to intron and exon
+--ref_dir               tealeaf reference directory, which should contain the matrices for isoform to intron and exon

 --barcodes_cluster      The file that records which barcodes belong to which cluster/cell type in the format 'barcode,cluster'
                         this file will be used to generate pseudobulk samples